seebk/LaTeXText/README.md

 Instructions:

-  1. Open a command terminal and check if you can execute pdflatex.
+  1. Open a command terminal and check if you can execute `pdflatex`.
 If it is not found verify if MacTex is up-to-date and properly installed.

   2. Install pdf2svg from Homebrew.
 In a terminal type `brew install pdf2svg`.